Competitions

 General Hints and Tips

 Hints and tips concerning entries for competitive display may be found on the Hampshire Philatelic Federation Competitions website together with more information about philatelic classes.
+The marking scheme follows that of the HPF Competitions shown here.

 The resources listed below may be helpful: